 - Research and computer training opportunities are available at the Social Science Research Laboratory.

 - Work Experience.
 Many of the participating departments offer internship possibilities.
-However, students must have prior approval of the advisor before engaging in an internship.
+However, students must have prior approval of the adviser before engaging in an internship.
 Opportunities can be found at all levels of government, the private sector, and various nonprofit organizations.